sq1000000/AutoRun/README.md

 ### Notes

 - Make sure all scripts have been marked as executable with `chmod +x`.
-- Terminal scripts require an active X session and an installed compatable terminal emulator.
+- Terminal scripts require an active X session and a compatable terminal emulator.
 - Only use background scripts if you have no intent to later view or interact with the script.

 ## Prerequisites